-Federal appellate judges uphold Wisconsin ballot extension
+Court upholds Wisconsin ballot extension, hands Dems a win

 MADISON, Wis.
 (AP) — A federal appeals court on Tuesday upheld a six-day extension for counting absentee ballots in Wisconsin’s presidential election, handing Democrats a victory in their fight to deliver the key battleground state for Joe Biden in November.

 The decision, if it stands, means that ballots postmarked on or before Nov.
 3 will be counted as long as they are received by Nov.
 9. That could mean the winner in Wisconsin won’t be known for days after the polls close.
-Republicans are likely to appeal the case to the U.S. Supreme Court.
+Republicans could appeal the case to the U.S. Supreme Court.

 The decision came just two days after the appeals court put the lower court’s ruling granting the extension on hold.
 The appeals court vacated that ruling, saying Republicans who sued did not have standing.
 The court gave Republicans one week to argue why the case should not be dismissed.

+All three judges who issued the ruling were appointed by Republican presidents.
+Amy St. Eve was appointed by President Donald Trump in 2018; Ilana Rovner by President George H.W.
+Bush in 1992; and Frank Easterbrook by President Ronald Reagan in 1984.

-The Republican National Committee, state GOP and Wisconsin Republican legislators argued against the deadline extension.
+The Republican National Committee, state GOP and Wisconsin Republican legislators argued against the deadline extension, saying people have plenty of time to obtain ballots and get them back to clerks by Election Day.
 Their attorney, as well as GOP legislative leaders, did not immediately return messages.

+The court said the ruling did not order the state and national Republican parties to do something or forbid them from doing anything.

+“Neither group contends that the new deadlines established by the district court would violate the constitutional rights of any of their members,” the appeals court said.
+“The political organizations themselves do not suffer any injury caused by the judgment.”

 Absentee ballots are normally due in local clerks’ offices by 8 p.m. on Election Day to count.
 But the Democratic National Committee, the state Democratic Party and allied groups including the League of Women Voters sued to extend the deadline after the April presidential primary saw long lines, fewer polling places, a shortage of workers and thousands of ballots mailed days after the election.